Geography of Sweden: Population

 Sweden has a population of 10 million as of January 2017.
 The mountainous north is considerably less populated than the southern and central regions, partly because the summer period lasts longer in the south, and this is where the more successful agricultural industries were originally established.
 Another historical reason is said to be the desired proximity to key trade routes and partners in continental Europe, e.g. Germany.
 As a result, all seven urban areas in Sweden with a population of 100,000 or more, are located in the southern half of the country.

 Cities

-Cities and towns in Sweden are neither political nor administrative entities; rather they are localities or urban areas, independent of municipal subdivisions.
+Cities and towns in Sweden are neither political nor administrative entities, but rather localities or urban areas independent of municipal subdivisions.

-The largest city, in terms of population, is the capital Stockholm, in the east, the dominant city for culture and media, with a population of 1,250,000.
-The second largest city is Gothenburg, with 510,500, in the west.
-The third largest is Malmö in the south, with 258,000.
+The largest city by population, and the one most significant for culture and media, is the capital of Stockholm located in the east, with a population of 1,250,000.
+The second-largest city is Gothenburg, with a population of 510,500, located in the southwest.
+The third-largest is Malmö in the south, with 258,000.
 The largest city in the north is Umeå with 76,000 inhabitants.